BtheGit/raymarcher/README.md

 - Create a god mod HUD, with a series of controls that let us dynamically change world settings on the fly.
 Clipping, textures, shading...
 - It might behoove me to create a sprite manager service class, so that there is a straightforward way to query for sprites outside of a Player or some such method.
 (Things like triggering).
 - If I really want to go crazy, I could make this a multiplayer world.
 But I think I'll leave that for a long time, I'd rather have static pages than sockets and a server for the scope of this.
+- Can add in an external API for letting other systems control player motion.
+After an action, return the new position and it will be possible for an AI to register collisions in the diff.

 PLAN:
     - Calculate font sizes dynamically.